 B-Lines has the vision to help our native insect pollinators

 The National Pollinator Strategy for England 2014 sets out a 10 year plan to help pollinating insects survive and thrive across England.
-The Action Plan for Pollinators in Wales – Scottish Pollinators Stategy set out similar plans for Wales and Scotland.
+The Action Plan for Pollinators in Wales – Scottish Pollinators Strategy set out similar plans for Wales and Scotland.
 These strategies outline actions to support and protect the many pollinating insects which contribute to our food production and the diversity of our environment.
 They also look to everyone to work together to help our pollinators.

 Our B-Lines are already showing the way!
 We are demonstrating how a joined-up approach can help conserve our native insect pollinators.
 We are creating a network of flower-rich pathways – The B-Lines across our countryside, towns and cities – linking together the best of our existing wildlife areas to benefit pollinators, other wildlife and people.
-And we need everyone on the B-Lines to help!

 The Benefits of B-Lines